 Baltimore, Maryland, 21202

-Bernard C. “Jack” Young, President of the City Council, was elected in 2011, garnering 83 percent of all votes in the citywide general election.
+Bernard C. “Jack” Young, President of the City Council, was re-elected in 2016, garnering 76 percent of all votes in the citywide general election.
 He has made his mark in city government with a reputation for highly effective constituent service and a dedication to youth, seniors, education and public safety.
-Mr. Young has spent all of his time on the City Council aggressively representing the interests of the citizens of Baltimore.
+Mr. Young has spent all of his time on the City Council aggressively representing the interests of the citizens of Baltimore

 Mr. Young got his start in politics as a former special assistant to then-City Council President Mary Pat Clarke.
 He has served on a number of boards, from the Task force to eliminate Illegal Billboards to the Johns Hopkins alcoholic and other Drug Dependency Advisory Board.
 Council President Young is the co-founder of the Broadway Development Organization.
 In 1995 Mr. Young established the Bernard C. Young Scholarship Award at Dunbar Senior High School.